DevOps-Represent/cdk-workshop/README.md

 <details><summary>What will we be covering in 1 workshop?</summary><p>

 - Introduction to CDK
-- Creating and deploying infrastructure with CDK
+- Building and deploying a CDK project
 - Creating your own constructs
 - Environment configuration